Northern Arizona University Student Housing The Suites Phase I

 Location: Flagstaff, Arizona

 The 550-bed Suites on NAU Campus allowed a multi-level, linear, pedestrian-oriented design.
 The design unifies differing topographies, reinforcing the new campus pedway alignment.
 The portion of the pedway adjacent to the community center overlooks the Suites’ pedestrian plaza.
-This plaza further invigorates the area south of McConnell Road and provides a venue for student-related uses.
+This plaza activates the area south of McConnell Road and providing a venue for student-related uses.
 Set on 4.7 acres, the two 4-story buildings house a mix of 275 one- and two-bedroom units.
 The 11,245 sq. ft. community center is the focus of student life.
 An array of amenities include a 24-hour recreation center with billiards, a poker table, and several other gaming activities.
-There is also a movie theater room, 24-hour fitness center, and multimedia area with gaming systems also available.
+There is also a movie theater room, 24-hour fitness center, and multimedia area with gaming systems.
 Students have dining options at Starbucks or The Coupe restaurant, located on the ground level.
 Outdoor space comprises a hammock garden, fire pits with lounge areas, and beautifully landscaped courtyards.
 Complimenting these amenities, each building has a 2-story space, called the Neighborhood Core, with a lounge, kitchen, laundry room, and study areas.